-- Final Road Design depending on final mass grading to meet any other changes that may be requested, the street grades may need to be adjusted which could change the location and slope of the storm pipes.
+- 1. Final Road Design depending on final mass grading to meet any other changes that may be requested, the street grades may need to be adjusted which could change the location and slope of the storm pipes.
 Additionally, Council has required that the road width be increased to 35'.
 However, this makes the project infeasible with 20' setbacks.
-The Developer's attorney has written a legal memo requesting reconsideration.
-Given that the calculations have been previously reviewed, this would only increase the storage and flow rates slightly, and therefore, these updates were not completed at this time.
+The Developer's attorney has written a legal memo requesting reconsideration, and if not granted, then a variance would need to be requested to shorten the driveways on at least half of the units, which would then offset the area somewhat of the increased street width.
+Given that the calculations have been previously reviewed, this would only increase the storage and flow rates slightly, but the work may need to be re-done yet again, and therefore, these updates were not completed at this time, considering that the effects would likely be inconsequential.
 Following is a partial list of all the work that will need to be updated upon final decisions: - New impervious areas and other surface use area calculation revisions (i.e. asphalt, concrete, gravel, sidewalk, etc.) - Curve Number Calculation revisions - Time of Concentration revisions - TR-55 calculation revisions for Runoff Rates & Runoff Volumes - 2.
 A full Catch Basin & Storm Pipe Analysis has not been completed at this time as requested in Troy's October email for the same reasons above.
 Currently, we estimate 20 catch basins and an estimated 3430 lineal feet of storm pipe to be analyzed. - 3.
 Final Stormwater Detailing on construction grade plans has not been completed for items including, but not limited to: - Stormwater Details (Catch Bains, Pipes, Curb Inlets, etc.) - Stormwater Storage Vault Details for Rebar, Backfilling, Compaction, Concrete, etc.